ocmaikreedvejee6-cloud/Color-Flippers/README.md

-# 🎨 Color Flipper
+🎨 Color Flipper

-A simple web app that changes the background color when a button is clicked.
+A simple and fun web app that changes the background color with a single click.

-## 🚀 Features
+🚀 Features

-- Click a button to change background color
-- Supports random color generation
-- Simple and beginner friendly
+Change background color with a button click

+Generates random colors dynamically

+Lightweight, fast, and beginner-friendly

-## 🛠 How to Run
+🛠 How to Run

-1. Clone or download the repository
+Clone or download this repository

-2. Open `index.html` in your browser
+Open index.html in any web browser

-3. Click the button and watch the color change!
+Click the button and enjoy the color flipping!

-## 📂 Project Structure
+📂 Project Structure
+Color-Flippers/
+├── index.html    # Main webpage
+├── style.css     # Styling for layout and appearance
+├── script.js     # Color-changing logic
+└── README.md     # Project documentation